top of page

 The BARI seen in the port of Igoumenitsa in 2018, shortly before her departure to Corfu.

 The BARI seen in Igoumenitsa during the summer of 2018.
-This would turn out to my last-ever picture of the ship, as I did not see her again in the next three years that followed, prior to her departure for Bangladesh, where she is due to be scrapped.
+This would turn out to be my last-ever picture of the ship, as I did not see her again in the next three years that followed, prior to her departure for Bangladesh, where she is due to be scrapped.

 The successful service provided by the RIGEL I-BARI duo continued during 2018, as well as 2019.
 At the same time, the RIGEL II and the RIGEL III were also doing a very good job on the Bari-Durrës line, despite fierce competition from Grandi Navi Veloci, which had been deploying the GNV AZZURRA, the sister ship of the RIGEL II, on the Bari-Durrës line since 2017.
 With enough earnings at their disposal, Ventouris Ferries sought to purchase a new vessel that would be more efficient in the long term, as its fleet was once again aging.
-This was the ferry ORANGE 7 of the Japanese company Shikoku Kaihatsu Ferry, which arrived in the summer of 2019 as the RIGEL VII (skipping over the numbers between III and VII).
+This was the ferry ORANGE 7 of the Japanese company Shikoku Kaihatsu Ferry, which arrived in the summer of 2019 as the RIGEL VII (hence skipping over the numbers between III and VII).
 She was introduced on the Kefalonia-Igoumenitsa-Corfu-Bari line in 2020, whereupon she replaced the BARI.
 The latter was due to perform services on the new Bari-Sarandë line, but these were canceled due to low numbers of tickets sold.
 As a result, the ship was laid-up in Durrës, only serving the Bari-Durrës line once again in late 2020.
 The RIGEL VII became the new partner of the RIGEL I on the Adriatic Sea, although the latter's service was restricted to the Igoumenitsa-Corfu-Bari line, as passenger traffic towards Kefalonia and Zakynthos had diminished.

 The BARI seen laid-up in Durrës in 2020, after her service on the Adriatic Sea was taken over by the RIGEL VII.
 She was due to operate on the Bari-Sarandë line, but these plans were canceled as passenger traffic on the Adriatic Sea began to diminish.
 Picture taken by Edi Gjata and published on www.marinetraffic.com.

 The 2020 season was deemed a disappointment for many companies on the Adriatic Sea, including Ventouris Ferries.
 As passenger and vehicle numbers began to shrink, five vessels were no longer deemed necessary by the company.
-As a result of this, they decided to operate the newer ships that they had bought (the RIGEL II, the RIGEL III and the RIGEL VII), whereas the BARI and the RIGEL I remained laid-up in Durrës and Aegion, respectively, for the whole 2021 season.
-The RIGEL I was not added back to the Igoumenitsa-Corfu-Bari line due to the RIGEL VII being preferred over her, as she was younger, larger, faster and had better vehicle capacity.
+As a result of this, they decided to operate the newer ships that they had bought (namely the RIGEL II, the RIGEL III and the RIGEL VII), whereas the BARI and the RIGEL I remained laid-up in Durrës and Aegion, respectively, for the whole 2021 season.
+The RIGEL I was not added back to the Igoumenitsa-Corfu-Bari line due to the RIGEL VII being preferred over her, as she was younger, larger, faster and had a better vehicle capacity.
 After spending a second consecutive summer under lay-up in Durrës, the BARI eventually became the victim of the growing demolition market, as scrap prices were at very good levels.
 With this in mind, and with her services no longer required, Ventouris Ferries decided to send the ship for demolition, just like they had done so with the RIGEL I only a few weeks prior.
 After having dodged the end of her career 11 years ago, this time her departure for the scrapyards cannot be avoided, and she therefore concludes a 41-year-long career, of which the final 11 years were spent of the Adriatic Sea, while her last two years saw her being inactive during the summer.
 She departs the fleet of Ventouris Ferries as the ship with the second longest tenure amongst the active fleet, having joined them in 2010, while the RIGEL/RIGEL I had been serving the company since 2007.
 She also becomes the first ship of the Saint-class to be sold for scrap, as her three other sister ships continue to be active.
 However, the EUROPEAN STAR (the ex-ST CHRISTOPHER) has still not operated on any service since 2012, despite undergoing several refits under her current owners, who have tried to deploy her on the Adriatic Sea, where the BARI had operated successfully during the 2010s.

 Ahead of her departure to Bangladesh, the BARI was renamed ALTAIR, and was once again registered in Basseterre, just as she had been when she performed her first and aborted final trip as the WINNER 9, prior to being bought by Ventouris Ferries.
 With the her departure and that of the RIGEL I (which left for India as the ROGER), Ventouris Ferries will carry on with a fleet of three vessels, unless they consider purchasing a new one with the money that they will earn from the sales of the RIGEL I and of the BARI.
 On 5 October 2021, the BARI (as the ALTAIR), once the beloved ST ANSELM of the Channel, and which went through all the ownership changes that brought an end to Sealink, before experiencing success on the Irish Sea and again on the Channel as the STENA CAMBRIA, and later the loyal ISLA DE BOTAFOC of Umafisa and Baleària prior to having a highly-performant spell on the Adriatic Sea, departed Durrës in order to make her final trip.
 One without passengers nor vehicles that would be loaded onboard her extremely useful twin drive-through freight decks.
 One whose sole purpose is to meet her end, as many other ferries and ships have experienced theirs throughout history.
 She completes a career that spanned over four decades, and which won her much popularity and appreciation in the United Kingdom, France, Ireland, Spain, Italy, Albania and Greece.